glk0/pyconvertio/README.md

-# pyconvertio: A Python Convertio API client
+# pyconvertio: Python Convertio API wrapper

-Pyconvertio is a small wrapper for the Convertio file conversion API.
-Feel free to do whatever you want with it.
+pyconvertio is a small wrapper for the Convertio file conversion API.
+Feel free to use however you like.
 You can read the full API docs [here](https://convertio.co/api/docs/).

 ## Requirements